Mary Margaret McBride: Cultural impact

 An account of her career, It's One O'clock and Here is Mary Margaret McBride: A Radio Biography by Susan Ware was published in early 2005.
 She is also discussed in depth in Radio Voices by Michele Hilmes.

-The character of "Mary McGoon", featured in the comedy routines of Bob and Ray, is a parody of Mary Margaret McBride.
+The character of Mary McGoon, featured in the comedy routines of Bob and Ray, is a parody of Mary Margaret McBride.

-The TV host "Molly Margaret McSnide" in Fantastic Four issue 16 is an obvious reference.
+The TV host Molly Margaret McSnide in Fantastic Four issue 16 is an obvious reference to her.

-Her name was spoofed on the classic CBS-TV sitcom I Love Lucy in Episode # 79, "The Million Dollar Idea", which aired on January 11, 1954.
+Her name was spoofed on the classic CBS-TV sitcom I Love Lucy in episode 79, "The Million Dollar Idea", which aired on January 11, 1954.
 In that installment, Lucy (Lucille Ball) comes up with an ambitious idea to make money.
 She decides to appear on television selling her Aunt Martha's salad dressing.
-Assisting her on the program is her best friend Ethel Mertz (Vivian Vance) as "Mary Margaret McMertz."
+Assisting her on the program is her best friend Ethel Mertz (Vivian Vance) as Mary Margaret McMertz.

-McBride's celebrity was hardly a secret confined to daytime radio listeners, either: her 15th anniversary celebration in 1949 was held in Yankee stadium, the only facility large enough to hold the 75,000 people who filled every seat and formed huge crowds outside.
+McBride's celebrity was hardly a secret confined to daytime radio listeners, either; her 15th-anniversary celebration in 1949 was held in Yankee Stadium, the only facility large enough to hold the 75,000 people who filled every seat and formed huge crowds outside.
 Her magazine show was on the air continuously for 25 years.

 McBride pioneered a style of ad-libbing her radio shows, meaning that the content in her show was not rehearsed prior to going on the air.
 She was acknowledged by Current Biography as "the first woman to bring newspaper technique to radio interviewing and to make daytime broadcasts profitable."
 The method of sustaining her show was also distinct.
 McBride and manager Stella Karn would produce their show and then market it directly to sponsors in the New York area or broader national arena.
 This format allowed McBride and Karn to have complete agency over the content and format of the show.
 The two were consistently able to maintain a level of support from sponsors, meaning that they were able to produce content that was exactly how they envisioned it, free of outside changes.
 This model was also one of McBride's notable contributions to broadcasting, as it paved the way for independent producing.